WinVector/cdata/cran-comments.md

 # Notes

-    "Zumel" and "coordinatized" is not misspelled.
+    "Zumel" and "coordinatized" are not misspelled.